MicrosoftDocs/learn/learn-pr/wwl-mba/azure-iot-strategy-and-solutions/includes/2-Why-Azure-for-IoT.md

-Microsoft Azure IoT helps simplify your business journey through connected devices, so you can accelerate your business transformation.
-You can leverage the skills, technology, and resources you already have to create an IoT solution tailored to your business.
-Your solution can easily capture new data from your connected devices, and then create valuable insights.
-For example, companies in the oil and gas industry have overcome challenges related to monitoring a vast number of widely dispersed field assets by using Azure IoT to digitally collect, store, and analyze data.
-These connected devices help companies gain insight into optimizing oil, or gas, well operations, and identify future drilling locations.
+Microsoft Azure IoT helps leverage the skills, technology, and resources you already have, to create an IoT solution.
+Your solution can easily capture data from your connected devices, and then create valuable insights into your business.

-With Azure IoT, you can build intelligence across your organization by bringing machine learning and artificial intelligence (AI) to the edge, leading to faster predictions, smarter actions, and a secure and trusted platform.
+With Azure IoT, you can build intelligence across your organization by bringing machine learning and artificial intelligence (AI) to the solution.
+These advanced technologies lead to faster predictions, smarter actions, and a secure and trusted platform.

 ### Business Challenges